fenago/nlp-pytorch/lab_guides/Lab_4.md

 ![](./images/47.PNG)

-Here, we can see how different words are stemmed using the Porter Stemmer.
-Some words, such as `stemming` and
-`timing`, reduce to their expected stems of `stem` and `time`.
-However, some words, such as `saw`, don\'t reduce to their logical stem (`see`).
-This illustrates the limitations of the Porter Stemmer.
-Since stemming applies a series of logical rules to the word, it is very difficult to define a set of rules that will correctly stem all words.
-This is especially true in the cases of words in English where the word changes completely, depending on the tense (is/was/be).
-This is because there are no generic rules that can be applied to these words to transform them all into the same root stem.

 We can examine some of the rules the Porter
 Stemmer applies in more detail to understand exactly how the transformation into the stem occurs.
 While the actual Porter algorithm